nowaproj/docs/docs/getting-started/install.md

 # ✨ Signup

 When a new user opens the app for the very first time, the adventure begins 🎉.
-On the signup screen, two doors appear 🔑✨.
-One is the classic way — creating an account with email and password 📧🔒.
-The other is the fast lane — signing up with Google 🌍⚡.
-Both paths lead to the same destination: a brand-new account ready to use 🎊.
+The signup screen appears like a pair of doors 🔑✨.
+One path is the traditional route — creating an account with email and password 📧🔒.
+The other is the express lane — signing up with Google 🌍⚡.
+No matter which way the user chooses, both lead to the same destination: a brand-new account, ready to explore 🎊.

 ---

 ### 🏁 The First Step: Choosing Your Path

-The first screen greets the user warmly 👋, offering two clear options.
-Some prefer to type in their details manually ✍️, while others enjoy the convenience of letting Google handle the process 🤖.
-It’s a bit like standing at a crossroads 🛤️ — one way takes a little more time, the other is lightning fast ⚡.
+The very first screen offers a friendly welcome 👋, presenting two clear choices.
+Some people prefer to take their time, typing in their details manually ✍️.
+Others enjoy the convenience of letting Google take care of the process 🤖.
+It feels a little like standing at a crossroads 🛤️: one road takes a few extra steps, the other is lightning fast ⚡.

 ![Initial screen](/img/signup/1.png)